GGonnerman/CS4550_Compiler/README.md

 ### Scanner:

-- If you do an identifier or # over 1000 characters it will crash
+- If you do an identifier or integer over 1000 characters long it will crash (due to recursion depth)

 ## Getting Started